kubedb/cli/docs/guides/postgres/private-registry/using-private-registry.md

+---
+title: Run PostgreSQL using Private Registry
+menu:
+  docs_0.8.0-beta.2:
+    identifier: pg-using-private-registry-private-registry
+    name: Quickstart
+    parent: pg-private-registry-postgres
+    weight: 10
+menu_name: docs_0.8.0-beta.2
+section_menu_id: guides
+---
 > New to KubeDB Postgres?
 Quick start [here](/docs/guides/postgres/quickstart/quickstart.md).

 # Using private Docker registry

 KubeDB operator supports using private Docker registry.
-This tutorial will show you how to use KubeDB to run Postgres database using private Docker images.
+This tutorial will show you how to use KubeDB to run PostgreSQL database using private Docker images.

 ## Before You Begin